Glycemic control and intensive insulin therapy in critical illness

 Hyperglycemia associated with critical illness (also called stress hyperglycemia or stress diabetes) is a consequence of many factors, including increased cortisol, catecholamines, glucagon, growth hormone, gluconeogenesis, and glycogenolysis .
 Insulin resistance may also be a contributing factor, since it has been demonstrated in more than 80 percent of critically ill patients .

 Hyperglycemia was previously considered an adaptive response essential for survival and was not routinely controlled in intensive care units (ICU) [3,4].
-However, more recent evidence indicating that uncontrolled hyperglycemia is associated with poor outcomes has prompted efforts to routinely correct and prevent hyperglycemia in critically ill patients.
+However, uncontrolled hyperglycemia is associated with poor outcomes has prompted efforts to routinely correct and prevent hyperglycemia in critically ill patients.

-The association between hyperglycemia and worse clinical outcomes in critically ill patients is reviewed here.
-Outcomes related to glycemic control are also discussed.
+Glycemic control in critically ill patients is discussed in this topic review.
 Nutritional support in critically ill patients is described separately.
 (See "Nutrition support in critically ill patients: An overview".)

 EFFECTS OF HYPERGLYCEMIA